abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 ## 💰 1.
 Revenue and ROI tell different stories

-High-budget productions generate the highest average revenue, but the largest box-office numbers do not necessarily translate into the strongest percentage returns.
+High-budget productions generate the highest average revenue, but the largest box-office numbers do not necessarily produce the strongest percentage returns.

 The budget-tier analysis shows that **mid-budget films can achieve significantly stronger average ROI than blockbuster productions**.

+This demonstrates why revenue and ROI should be evaluated separately.

 ---